baoboa/pyqt5/doc/html/_sources/installation.rst.txt

     The license files needed by the commercial version of PyQt5 can be found in the directory ``<DIR>``.

+.. cmdoption:: --link-full-dll

+    .. versionadded:: 5.8

+    On Windows the full Python API and the limited API (as used by PyQt) are implemented in different DLLs.
+Normally the limited DLL is linked (unless a debug version of the Python interpreter is being used to run :program:`configure.py`).
+This option forces the full API DLL to be linked instead.

 .. cmdoption:: --no-designer-plugin